mucheru-delvan/my_python_odyssey/README.md

 ### **4. Check the project's README**

-Every project directory includes its own README explaining:
+Some projects directory includes their own README explaining:

 * 📝 Project overview
 * ⚙️ Requirements